sithmel/async-deco/README.md

 var callbackDecorators = require('callback-decorators');
 var memoizeDecorator = callbackDecorators.callback.memoize;
 ```
-I stringly advice to use the first way, especially for using it in the browser.
+I strongly advice to use the first method, especially when using browserify.
 It allows to import only the functions you are actually using.

 About the logger
 ----------------
-Many decorators can have a logger.
+You can pass a logger to the decorators.
 It is a function with this signature:
 ```js
 function (type, obj)
 ```
-It is called for certain event and it is useful to logging what is happening.
+* Type is the type of event to log
+* obj contains useful informations, depending on the type

 Decorators
 ==========